skhabiri/skhabiri.github.io/_posts/2021-01-12-Sketch Classification With Neural Networks.md

 X_train.max()
 ```
 1.0
+Whenever all data is normalized to values within 0 and 1, that ensures that the update to all the weights are updated in equal proportions which can lead to quicker convergence on the optimal weight values.
+If your dataset's values range across multiple orders of magnitude (i.e.  101,  102,  103,  104 ), then gradient descent will update the weights in grossly uneven proportions.

 * The selected classes are:
 `class_names = ['apple', 'anvil', 'airplane', 'banana', 'The Eiffel Tower', 'The Mona Lisa', 'The Great Wall of China', 'alarm clock', 'ant', 'asparagus']`